 Initial Steps for Identifying an Antibody

-Patient history can provide valuable information when trying to identify an antibody.
+Relevant patient information should include clinical history and demographics which can provide valuable information in an antibody identification investigation.
 For example, some antibodies are associated with a particular race or ethnicity.
 Transfusion or pregnancy history are helpful to determine if the antibody is naturally occurring or immune.

-If a tube method is used, reactions can be read at immediate spin, 37°C and AHG phase.
+If a tube method is used, reactions can be read at immediate spin, 37°C, and AHG phase.
 Most facilities will only perform agglutination readings at AHG for routine antibody screening.
-If a gel method is used, reaction readings are always only done at AHG phase.
+If a gel method is used, reaction readings are always done at the AHG phase.

-• Reactions occurring in the 37°C and AHG phase could indicate a possible IgG antibody.
+• Reactions occurring in the 37°C and/or AHG phase could indicate a possible IgG antibody.